russoz-ansible/andebox/README.md

 andebox
 =======

-Ansible Developer's (tool)Box, **andebox**, is a single script to assist Ansible developers by encapsulating some boilerplate tasks.
-Right now the core feature is the ability to run `ansible-test` on a collection dircetory without having to worry about your `ANSIBLE_COLLECTIONS_PATH` environment variable nor having the _expected_ directory structure _above_ the collection directory.
+Ansible Developer's (tool)Box, **andebox**, is a script to assist Ansible developers by encapsulating some boilerplate tasks.
+One of the core features is the ability to run `ansible-test` on a collection dircetory without having to worry about your `ANSIBLE_COLLECTIONS_PATH` environment variable nor having the _expected_ directory structure _above_ the collection directory.